-Promote the relaunch of your intranet through company bulletins, all-staff emails and even company events.
+Promote the relaunch of your intranet through company bulletins, all-staff emails, and even company events.
 Hold a staff lunch dedicated specifically to the launch of your intranet.
-Or prior to relaunching, hold a focus group to get users opinions and ideas for your intranet.
+Or prior to relaunching, hold a focus group to get users’ opinions and ideas for your intranet.
 This not only helps with tip #3, but it creates buzz and excitement around the new intranet site.

 It is important to offer intranet training as part of this process.
 Users will be more excited about your intranet site if they know how to use it.
 Excitement quickly wanes when users are frustrated with the intranet because they never got proper training on how to use it in the first place.
-You can make the training fun and exciting but incorporating games, contests and other fun elements.
+You can make the training fun and exciting but incorporate games, contests, and other fun elements.

-Another great way to get users excited is involving them in the relaunch process by letting them choose the name of your intranet.
+Another great way to get users excited is by involving them in the relaunch process by letting them choose the name of your intranet.
 Hold an intranet naming contest and then select the name with the most votes as the winner.
-This not only promotes employee buy-in, but giving your intranet a new name (or name if you didn’t have one before) will give it a completely new identity, separate from the old, stale site.
+This not only promotes employee buy-in but giving your intranet a new name (or name if you didn’t have one before) will give it a completely new identity, separate from the old, stale site.

 5. Upgrade the Software